Forecasted Treatment Effects: Conclusion

 \section{Conclusion}

-This paper proposed an estimator of the average treatment effects in the absence of a control group, based on forecasting individual counterfactuals using basis function regressions over a (short) time series of pre-treatment data.
-Forecast unbiasedness is a key requirement that is satisfied by our approach under a broad class of DGPs that express the individuals counterfactuals as the sum of up to three unobserved components: a stationary process, a stochastic trend, and a deterministic trend.
-The approach is robust, general and flexible, allowing for unbalanced panels, heterogeneous treatment effects, and staggered treatment timing.
-Forecasting counterfactuals using a model instead requires stronger assumptions and can perform poorly due to misspecification and estimation bias in small samples (e.g., incidental parameter problem).
+This paper proposes an estimator of the average treatment effects in the absence of an untreated or control group, based on forecasting individual counterfactuals using basis function regressions over a (short) time series of pre-treatment data.
+Forecast unbiasedness is a key requirement that is satisfied by our approach under a broad class of DGPs that express the individual counterfactuals as the sum of up to three unobserved components: a stationary process, a stochastic trend, and a deterministic trend.
+The approach is robust, general, and flexible, allowing for unbalanced panels, heterogeneous treatment effects, and staggered treatment timing.
+Forecasting counterfactuals using a parametric model instead requires stronger assumptions and can perform poorly due to misspecification and estimation bias in small samples (e.g., incidental parameter problem).